-Which brings us to the point of how some fans and pundits espouse an entirely too simplistic expectation of a single game of hockey when they suggest it is (or should be) a guarantee that a team like Latvia will be blown out by Canada; as if Latvia is “so bad” that Canada sucks if they don’t walk over a team whose entire gameplan is to stack five players between the puck and the net, hope for the best, and rely on a hot goalie.
-There was eight players on Latvia who have played in the NHL, and an NHL-drafted goalie with some recent AHL accolades, who, over a single game sample, is entirely capable of putting on a show that frustrates a collection of very good NHLers.
-The difference between a good AHL goalie who is playing out of his mind and a good NHL goalie playing well in a single game is not a difference at all.
+This brings us to the point of how some fans and pundits espouse an entirely too simplistic expectation of a single game of hockey when they suggest it is — or should be — a guarantee that a team like Latvia will be blown out by Canada; as if Latvia is “so bad” that Canada aren’t deemed adequate if they don’t walk over a team whose entire gameplan is to stack five players between the puck and the net, hope for the best, and rely on a hot goalie.
+There were eight players on Team Latvia who have played in the NHL, and an NHL-drafted goalie with some recent AHL accolades, who, over a single game sample, is entirely capable of putting on a show that frustrates a collection of very good NHLers.
+The difference between a good AHL goalie — who is playing out of his mind — and a good NHL goalie playing well in a single game is not a difference at all.
 Mix in a large heaping of luck and good fortune (hand-on-the-puck incident, Kunitz’s empty-net cross bar, ample lucky bounces around the net), and, yeah, it’s possible the Canadians might only win by one goal.
 Play a game with a 58-17 shot count five more times…

 Austria and Slovenia entered the tournament as the two worst teams – Canada and the USA blew them out, respectively.
 While Canada played a group of teams who had no illusions of going go toe to toe with them, Team USA trounced a terrible Slovakia team (who lost every game, including to Slovenia, and conceded a ton of goals overall) that thought they could trade chances and a poorly-put-together Czech team that wasn’t content to just sit back, either.
 Canada’s preliminary group was “poor,” but every team they played against played like they knew it.
 Canada’s consistent possessional dominance and its depth should ensure it generates the majority of the chances on Friday.

 The point here is not some argument that it’s all going to come together for Team Canada on Friday in an unexpected rout of the Americans.
-The Americans have looked better as a team, able to find working combinations and roll with them, perhaps giving them the edge, while Canada still struggles to find the right combinations up front.
-That could of course change in one game.
-The point is, all bets are off and to pretend as though we have any clue what will transpire on Friday, a 60-minute meeting between a collection of the best in the NHL on the big ice, is foolhardy.
+The Americans have looked better as a team, able to find working combinations and roll with them — perhaps giving them the edge.
+Canada are still struggling to find the right combinations up front.
+Of course that could change in one game.
 While Max Pacioretty portrayed his team as the underdogs in Wednesday’s post-game interviews, it seems Team USA is the Vegas favorite going into this game.
 If you’re Canada, you’ve got no problem with that.